ALPHARETTA, GA – One of the most forgotten parts of caring for a young child seems to be making sure they see a dentist at the right time.

 - They are continually put to sleep nursing or with a bottle in their mouth.

 - They drink sugary beverages from a sippy cup.
 When these types of drinks bathe on the teeth, the acid can do some real damage.

 - Their teeth aren’t being cleaned efficiently on a regular basis.

 The AAPD recommends that, by the time your child reaches their first birthday, they should be taken to see a dentist.
-In order to maintain good oral health, children need to see a pediatric dentist once their teeth begin to erupt.
+In order to maintain good oral health, children need to see a Pediatric Dentist in Roswell once their teeth begin to erupt.